Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: RELATED WORK

-UOIS aims to conduct instance-aware segmentation of unseen objects in tabletop environments, which is useful for robots to perform various manipulation tasks.
+\textbf{Unseen Object Instance Segmentation} UOIS aims to conduct instance-aware segmentation of unseen objects in tabletop environments, which is useful for robots to perform various manipulation tasks.
 As a pioneer, Xie \textit{et al.}~\cite{xie2019best, xie2021unseen} tackle this problem by proposing a two-stage framework.
 The framework first operates only on depth to produce rough initial segmentation masks and then refines those masks with RGB.
 Then, Xiang \textit{et al.}~\cite{xiang2020learning} introduce a fully convolutional network based model called UCN that can be trained end-to-end.
 Different from previous approaches that mainly rely on depth for segmentation, UCN utilizes both depth images and non-photorealistic RGB images to produce feature embeddings for every pixel, which can be used to learn a distance metric for clustering to segment unseen objects.
 Recently, several methods are proposed to tackle specific challenges in UOIS.
 For instance, RICE \cite{xie2021rice} focuses on the occlusion problem in clutter scenes and utilizes a graph-based representation of instance masks to refine the outputs of previous methods.
-UOAIS-Net \cite{back2021unseen} presents a new unseen object amodal instance segmentation (UOAIS) task to emphasize the amodal perception for robotic manipulation in a cluttered scene.
-Besides, UOAIS-Net introduce a large-scale photo-realistic synthetic dataset named UOAIS-SIM to improve the sim2real transferability.
+UOAIS-Net \cite{back2021unseen} presents a new unseen object amodal instance segmentation (UOAIS) task to emphasize the amodal perception for robotic manipulation in a cluttered scene, and introduce a large-scale photo-realistic synthetic dataset named UOAIS-SIM to improve the sim2real transferability. \zl{Other works related to UOIS include clustering \cite{tian2017deepcluster, caron2018deep, hsu2015neural}, novel category discovery \cite{hsu2018learning, hsu2018multi, han2019learning, han2021autonovel}, and unsupervised semantic segmentation \cite{ji2019invariant, ouali2020autoregressive, van2021unsupervised}.}

-Though these methods have been demonstrated to be effective, the domain shift problem is not explicitly concerned and tackled.
+Though \zl{previous UOIS} methods have been demonstrated to be effective, the domain shift problem is not explicitly concerned and tackled.
 It is worth noting that the photo-realistic data used by UOAIS-Net are also generated with rendered scenes in the simulator, thus synthetic.
-Differently, we present a new observation to the solution of the domain shift problem in UOIS and propose an efficient framework to conduct the adaptation during test time.
+Differently, we present a new perspective for the solution of the domain shift problem in UOIS and propose an efficient framework to conduct the adaptation during test time.